A helping hand when you need it.

 By registering, you can receive services such as large print or Braille bills and free gas safety checks.
 We will also share your data with your network operator, who will get in touch if your electricity supply is going to be interrupted.
 They’ll help you figure out what to do to stay safe.

-We can provide bills and letters in Braille or large print or on a CD for you to listen to.
-Or we can call you every quarter to talk you through it.
+We can provide bills, statements and letters in Braille or large print or on a CD for you to listen to.
+Or we can call you to talk you through them.

 Free gas safety checks